- For Delta Air Lines Users98

 |Gold delta SkyMiles Business Credit Card||Delta Reserve for Business Credit Card|

 |APR On Purchases||17.74% to 26.74% Variable±||17.74% TO 26.74% VARIABLE||17.74% TO 26.74% VARIABLE|

 The most basic and obvious difference amongst these cards is the annual fee.
 This is intentional as each card is targeted for a different type of business client.
 Further, only the Gold card waives the annual fee for the first year.

-Out of this group, the Platinum version offers the highest sign-up bonus, but the Reserve offers the ability to earn the most MQMs through annual spending.
+Out of this group, the Reserve version offers the highest welcome bonus, but the Reserve offers the ability to earn the most MQMs through annual spending.
 Meanwhile, the Gold card awards no MQMs.
 Also, the Platinum and Reserve versions offer annual companion certificates, while the Gold does not.
 But the Reserve’s certificate can be used domestic first class tickets.

 Lastly, only the Reserve card offers complimentary access to Sky Clubs for the primary cardholder.
 Like the other Delta cards, companions will have to pay the discounted $29 admission price.